mf4dhil/anime-api/README.md

 | All Studio Data | http://127.0.0.1:3000/studio |

 ##### Get specific data
-use the following list of routers to get spesific data
+use the following list of endpoints to get spesific data

 | Plugin | README |
 | ------ | ------ |